Saint-Germain Cemetery

-Owned by the parish of Saint-Sulpice, it was used for plague victims and lepers until 1544.
+Owned by the parish of Saint-Sulpice, it was used for the burial of plague victims and lepers until 1544.
 Article 45 of the Edict of Nantes noted it as one of two Protestant cemeteries in Paris (the other was La Trinité Cemetery).
 The parish council required them to leave it in 1604 and they moved to the nearby Saints-Pères Cemetery.
 The Hôpital de la Charité briefly used the cemetery from 1604 to 1609.